spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### Organization renamed

-If a GitHub organization name is changed, we change the name of the corresponding account in Spacelift.&#x20;
+If a GitHub organization name is changed, we change the name of the corresponding account in Spacelift.

 !!! warning
     This is only applicable for accounts that were created using GitHub originally.